 Involuntary Commitment is when an individual whose mental illness “causes the person to be dangerous to self, or dangerous to others or property” and “is unwilling to accept appropriate treatment voluntarily after it has been offered“.
 Involuntary commitment can be in a hospital, at a short-term care facility, a psychiatric facility or a special psychiatric hospital.
 It is important to understand that Involuntary Commitments must be reviewed, and approved, by a Superior Court Judge sitting in each county.

-Crisis Stabilization means screening, sometimes followed by admission to a hospital, short term treatment, and monitoring followed by discharge back into the community, discharge into an outpatient program, or transfer into an involuntary commitment.
+Crisis Stabilization means screening, sometimes followed by admission to a hospital, short-term treatment, and monitoring followed by discharge back into the community, discharge into an outpatient program, or transfer into an involuntary commitment.
 Most crisis stabilization occurs in a short-term admission to a hospital, through an emergency room or a screening center.
-Once your family member has been screened, they will be transferred to a facility which can provide short term care.
+Once your family member has been screened, they will be transferred to a facility that can provide short-term care.
 A list of those facilities is available at https://www.state.nj.us/humanservices/dmhas/resources/services/treatment/mental_health/STCFs.pdf

 Please watch my video on Power of Attorney to Protect Someone From Mental Illness, Abuse or Addiction

 Legal Documents That Help Individuals Helping Others with Mental Illness